CfER has had several long-term campaigns for state legislation. Here is a

 A variation on this would apply to recall elections.
 Currently, if the governor or other officer is

 recalled, his or her replacement is elected in a wide-open "most votes wins"

 election - and that winner is very likely to not have many votes.
-IRV is the perfect fix.
+RCV is the perfect fix.

 Here is a draft of a bill.

-- Multi-member districts for US House seats - A longer-term
+- Multi-member districts with ranked-choice voting for US House seats - A longer-term

 priority is federal legislation allowing use of